mmevorah/EECS499/README.md

 -Worked out the game's organization
 -Worked out the car's mechanics
--Begun learning and using the cocos-2d framework
+-Begun learning and using the cocos-2d framework -Integrated controlles and the map
+-Create a class that handles car information -manipulate information class and map with cocos 2d buttons

 What needs to be done in short term
 ===================================
--Ability to layer cocos-2d over the map view
--Create a class that handles car information -manipulate information class and map with cocos 2d buttons
+-Tweak car mechanics
+-Find a better way to rotate and display car

 What needs to be done in the mid term
 =====================================